astropy/astropy/docs/models/index.rst

 algorithms may be added without changing the existing models.
-In addition models can be combined in different ways using a machinery that allows assigning outputs from one model into the appropriate input of another in a flexible way, `~astropy.models.models.LabeledInput`.
+In addition models can be combined in different ways using a machinery that allows assigning outputs from one model into the appropriate input of another in a flexible way, `~astropy.models.core.LabeledInput`.
 The goal is to eventually provide a rich toolset of models and fitters such that most users will not need to define new model classes, nor special purpose fitting routines (but not making that hard to do if it is necessary).